-Each chapter focuses on a single chakra and reflects on how we can use the chakra system to explore everything from balancing our mood and healing from childhood trauma to modern societal issues like addiction, codependence, sexuality, and more.
+Each chapter focuses on a single chakra and reflects on how we can use the chakra system to explore everything from balancing our mood and healing from childhood trauma to modern societal issues like addiction, codependence, intimacy, and more.
 Finding relevant information to your personal life is easy thanks to many organizational charts and explanations.
 I especially love the threads connecting the ideas of Freudian and Jungian psychology back to ancient Eastern philosophies.
 This book can be used for therapists, spiritual seekers, and yogis alike.

 Best for Diverse Bodies: Yoga Rising: 30 Empowering Stories from Yoga Renegades for Every Body by Melanie C. KleinSee latest price